pcapriotti/optparse-applicative/README.md

 containing a detailed list of options with descriptions.

+The specified metavars are used as placeholders for the option arguments, and can be referred to in the program description.
+This makes it possible to explicitly describe the connection between the options and the behaviour of the program.

 Parsers are instances of both `Applicative` and `Alternative`, and work with any generic combinator, like `many` and `some`.
 For example, to make a option return `Nothing` instead of failing when it's not supplied, you can use the